 Coffee and disorders of the small intestinePrint this page

-Available evidence shows no relationship between coffee consumption and the development of duodenal ulcers.
+Currently, available research shows no relationship between coffee consumption and the development of duodenal ulcers11,18,19,20.

-- A large prospective cohort study of 47,806 American men assessed the relationship between caffeine, alcohol and smoking on the risk of developing duodenal ulcers17.
-None of these factors were associated with a substantial increase in risk.
-A further 2012 cross-sectional study of 8,013 healthy subjects in Japan also did not show an association between coffee intake and duodenal ulcers11.
+- A large prospective cohort study of 47,806 American men assessed the relationship between caffeine, alcohol and smoking on the risk of developing duodenal ulcers19.
+None of these factors were found to be associated with a substantial increase in risk.

-- An additional study showed no difference in the daily pattern of coffee intake, or the pattern of complaints after drinking coffee between those with duodenal ulcers and controls20.
+- An additional study shows no difference in the daily pattern of coffee intake, or the pattern of complaints after drinking coffee between those with duodenal ulcers and controls20.

 This information is intended for Healthcare professional audiences.